Aislinn Paul: Career

 Paul was cast as a recurring character on Degrassi in 2006 when she was only 12 years old and was upgraded to regular a couple years later for season 8.
 After appearing in nine seasons, she became one of the longest running cast members, eventually exiting the show in 2015 after appearing in more than 220 episodes.
 For her performance on the show, she was nominated for a Young Artists Award for Best Supporting Young Actress in 2010.

 In 2015, she won the Canadian Screen Award for Best Performance in a Children's or Youth Program or Series.

 Her other notable TV roles include Hannah Woodal in Wild Card, Amber in the CBS Film, Candles on Bay Street, Isabella in the HBO series Tell Me You Love Me, and Alexa Ammon in the Lifetime Movie Network Original Murder in the Hamptons.

-In 2015, Paul starred as Phoebe Frady in Heroes Reborn and won a second Canadian Screen Award for her final performance in Degrassi.
+In 2015, Paul starred as Phoebe Frady in Heroes Reborn, and won a second Canadian Screen Award for her final performance in Degrassi.

 She starred in the first season of Hulu series Freakish in 2016.

+Paul has been on a hiatus from screen acting since 2019.

 Personal life

-Paul studied at and graduated from the Etobicoke School of the Arts alongside fellow Degrassi star Chloe Rose.
+Paul studied at and graduated from the Etobicoke School of the Arts alongside fellow Degrassi star Chloe Rose, who is longtime friends with Paul.